-Rabbits must be at the Fairgrounds, inspected and in pens by 9:30 am Monday, July 22, 2024 (Show will be dependent on Garfield County Management and RHDV2.)
-WEIGH-IN AND INSPECTION SUNDAY 9:30 am MANDATORY ALL EXHIBITOR MEETING MONDAY 8:00 am RABBIT SHOW TUESDAY 8:00 am
+Rabbits must be at the Fairgrounds, inspected and in pens by 9:00 am Sunday, August 3, 2025 (The show will be dependent on Garfield County Management and RHDV2.)
+WEIGH-IN AND INSPECTION SUNDAY 9:00 am MANDATORY ALL EXHIBITOR MEETING SUNDAY 2:00 pm RABBIT SHOW TUESDAY 8:00 am

 - 1. Exhibitors must select the three (3) animals for their meat pen at the final pre-fair Weigh-in and Tattoo date. - 2.
 Any rabbit showing symptoms of disease, parasites, or injuries of any kind will not be permitted in the barn. - 3.
-Identification: All rabbits must have a permanent legible tattoo in the left ear.
+Identification: All rabbits must have a permanent legible tattoo in their left ear.
 No duplicate ear numbers will be accepted on the same entry.
 All market animals must have been brought to the appropriate tattoo/inspection date for their classification.
 Breeding rabbits needing tattooing may also be brought to the tattoo/inspection date. - 4.
-Show pens will be provided to all exhibitors.
-Number of pens available per exhibitor will be determined based on pens available and overall enrollment and exhibitors will be notified of this number in advance of the Fair; exhibitors may need to provide additional pens of their own, which must be safe and appropriate.
-Superintendent must be notified and give approval for another exhibitor to care for other exhibitors' projects. - 5.
-Exhibitors are to provide their own feed.
+Show pens will be provided for all exhibitors.
+The number of pens available per exhibitor will be determined based on pens available and overall enrollment and exhibitors will be notified of this number in advance of the Fair; exhibitors may need to provide additional pens of their own, which must be safe and appropriate.
+Superintendents must be notified and give approval for another exhibitor to care for other exhibitors' projects. - 5.
+Exhibitors are to provide their own rabbit feed.
 Care and feeding are the responsibility of the exhibitor.
-No tack/equipment may be left in Rabbit area.
-Any items such as feed, show boxes, etc., placed in Rabbit area will be removed without warning.
+No tack/equipment may be left in the Rabbit area.
+Any items such as feed, show boxes, etc., placed in the Rabbit area will be removed without warning.
 Tack stalls will be assigned. - 6.
 Age Definitions:

+Breeding Rabbits:

-Breeding Rabbits: Market Rabbits: a.
-Juniors - under 6 months of age and not over the maximum junior weight а.
-Fryer - less than 70 days old, must be kindled by exhibitor b.
-Seniors - over 6 months of age and over or having attained minimum senior weight b.
-Roaster - must be between 2 and 6 months of age, and owned by the exhibitor by June 1 c.
-Crossbred animals will be judged by the predominating breed standard C. Meat pen must consist of three rabbits which meet the requirements of the fryer class, all the same breed & variety, and kindled by the exhibitor
+- Juniors under 6 months of age and not over the maximum junior weight - Seniors over 6 months of age and over or having attained minimum senior weight - c.
+Crossbred animals will be judged by the predominating breed standard